FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 ### Per-Resource Labels

-The operator also sets labels on pods and PVCs indicating the process class and instance ID associated with the pod.
+The operator also sets labels on pods and PVCs indicating the process class and process group ID associated with the pod.
 You can customize the labels used for this through the label config in the cluster spec:

 ```yaml
 apiVersion: apps.foundationdb.org/v1beta1